Rosyahirah/Google-Data-Analytics-Case-Study/README.md

 I have downloaded, extracted the files and used appropriate file-naming conventions.

-Firstly, I will clean the data for duplicate and error by using Excel.
+Firstly, I will clean the data below for duplicate and error by using Excel.
+- Daily_Activity_Merged
+- Daily_Sleep_Merged
+- Hourly_Steps_Merged
+- Hourly_Intensity_Merged
+- Hourly_Calories_Merged
+- Heart_Rate_Merged
+- Weight_Log_Merged

 The following steps were taken within each dataset:

 1. Sorted and filtered data by Id to obtain how many unique users there were within the dataset.